Inference In High-dimensional Single-Index Models Under Symmetric Designs: Introduction and Background

-High-dimensional single index models have also attracted interest with various authors studying variable selection, estimation and inference using penalization schemes: see, e.g. \citep{ganti2015learning} where $\ell_1$ penalized estimates for learning high-dimensional index models were proposed and theoretical guarantees on excess risk for bounded responses was provided; \citep{foster2013variable} which proposed an algorithm for variable selection in a monotone single index model via the adaptive lasso but without any rigorous proofs; \citep{luo2016forward} for a penalized forward selection technique for high-dimensional single index models for a monotone link function, but again without any theoretical guarantees; \citep{cheng2017bs} where cubic B-splines were employed for estimating the single index model in conjunction with a SICA (smooth integration of counting and absolute deviation) penalty function for variable selection; and \citep{radchenko2015high} which also studied simultaneous variable selection and estimation in high-dimensional SIMs using a penalized least-squares criterion, with the link function estimated via B-splines, and provided theoretical results on the rate of convergence. \cite{yang17a} used a generalized version of Stein's lemma that allows estimation of the regression vector under known but not necessarily Gaussian designs.
-Very recently, \cite{hirshberg2018debiased} have proposed a method for average partial effect estimation in high-dimensional single-index models that is root-n-consistent and asymptotically unbiased under sparsity assumptions on the regression, and to the best of our knowledge, this is the only work that provides asymptotic distributions in the high-dimensional setting.
-However, their method critically uses the form of the link function $\psi$ and also requires it to be adequately differentiable.
+High-dimensional single index models have also attracted interest with various authors studying variable selection, estimation and inference using penalization schemes. \cite{ganti2015learning} use $\ell_1$ penalized estimates for learning high-dimensional index models were proposed and theoretical guarantees on excess risk for bounded responses was provided. \cite{foster2013variable} proposed an algorithm for variable selection in a monotone single index model via the adaptive lasso. \cite{luo2016forward} proposed a penalized forward selection technique for high-dimensional single index models with a monotone link function.
+Cubic B-splines were employed by \cite{cheng2017bs} for estimating the single index model in conjunction with a SICA (smooth integration of counting and absolute deviation) penalty function for variable selection. \cite{radchenko2015high} studied simultaneous variable selection and estimation in high-dimensional SIMs using a penalized least-squares criterion, with the link function estimated via B-splines, and provided theoretical results on the rate of convergence. \cite{yang17a} used a generalized version of Stein's lemma that allows estimation of the regression vector under known but not necessarily Gaussian designs. \cite{dudeja2018learning} and \cite{pananjady2019single} consider estimation in single- and multi-index models by expanding the unknown link function in the Hermite polynomial basis.
+More recently, \cite{hirshberg2018debiased} have proposed a method for average partial effect estimation in high-dimensional single-index models that is $\sqrt{n}$-consistent and asymptotically unbiased under sparsity assumptions on the regression coefficient, and to the best of our knowledge, this is the only work that provides asymptotic distributions in the high-dimensional setting.
+However, their method critically uses the form of the link function and also requires it to be adequately differentiable.